John Murphy (sportscaster): Buffalo Bills

-Murphy serves as the play-by-play voice of the Buffalo Bills radio network, a position he has held since the retirement of Van Miller following the 2003 season.
+Murphy formerly served as the play-by-play voice of the Buffalo Bills radio network, a position he held since the retirement of Van Miller following the 2003 season.
 Murphy is best known for his association with the Buffalo Bills.
 From 1984 to 1989, and again from 1994 to 2003, Murphy served as the Bills' color analyst, alongside Miller.
-From 2012-2020, he hosted The John Murphy Show, (later re-named One Bills Live), a Bills-themed talk show on WGR in Buffalo.
+From 2012 to 2020, he hosted The John Murphy Show, (later renamed One Bills Live), a Bills-themed talk show on WGR in Buffalo.

+On May 9, 2024, Murphy announced his retirement from broadcasting after missing the 2023 season due to a stroke.

+Awards and honors

 In May 2019, Murphy was announced as an inductee into the Buffalo Broadcasters Association's Hall of Fame.
+In July 2022, he received the Dick Gallagher Legacy Award from the Greater Buffalo Sports Hall of Fame.

+Other work

+In September 2023, Murphy released his first book, If These Walls Could Talk: Buffalo Bills: Stories from the Buffalo Bills Sideline, Locker Room, and Press Box.